 Hornady 4DOF with physics-based ballistics and aerodynamic jump [21][23] App size of 319.7 MB requires sufficient storage space [22]

-Remote Fire function eliminates hand vibrations for measurements over long distances [19][20] Limited user reviews (12 reviews in the Apple App Store) [22]
+Remote fire function eliminates hand vibrations at long distances [19][20] Limited user reviews (12 reviews in the Apple App Store) [22]

 GPS pinning with 2° accuracy for navigation without mobile service [18][19] Compatibility limited to specific Leupold models [18]